-Our hop rhizomes are now here.
+Our hop rhizomes have arrived.
 These beautiful plants are very prolific in hop production.
 Get them now while we still have them.
 They do an excellent job in hiding a fence or covering a trellis.
 Imagine drinking a hoppy IPA and smelling the fragrant aroma of your own Hops growing in your backyard.
 Happy Brewing!

 We’d like to announce a special event occurring here at Jim’s Home Brew.
 As such, we will be closing early on Wednesday.

 Goose Island Brewery will hold a special deconstruction class on the their famous “Bourbon County Stout”.
 Head brewer Austin Niestrom and lab technician Matt Cinatl will walk us through a sensory experience that is part of the brewing process.
 Additionally, there will be liquid samples available for tasting.

 Following the class, a documentary will be shown at the Magic Lantern Theater over the history of the beers development.

 Celebration Ale, A Festive fresh hop holiday fun beer!

 You know its time to start thinking of the holidays when our most favorite beer of them all arrives.
 Just-in, we are letting all you die hard fans know that it’s time to come down and get a case or two or even a 1/6 barrel keg of this favorite crowd pleaser.
 Relatives will be making their way to your home and they’ll be looking for a bit of seasonal libations.
 Here’s the break-down of this yummy beer.
 Oh, and thank-you Sierra Nevada!

 Now, a word from the brewery.